CyberJosie/gpg-cheat-sheet/README.md

 * Real name (Just something that identifies you, like a username)
 * Email address (Recommended)
 * Comment (Optional)

+When you are finished, enter 'O' to generate and password protect your key.

 ## Generating A Revocation Certificate
 [Read The Docs](https://www.gnupg.org/gph/en/manual/c14.html)